repacksdb/rest-api/README.md

 - **Filter by Languages:** Filter games based on supported languages.

-- **Filter by Size:** Filter games based on their original and repack sizes.

 - **Filter by Repacker:** Filter games based on their repacker.

 - **Advanced Search:** Customize your search with various criteria like company, original size, repack size, and more.